xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 AUTOBOOST
-        specify one or more terms to be considered in weight contribution for document without affecting selection.
+        specify one or more terms to be considered in weight contribution for document without affecting selection using Query operation `OP_AND_MAYBE`.
-        This is experimental feature and implemented using `AND_MAYBE` Query.
-        `AUTOBOOST` for boolean terms supported with bm25, tf-idf, coord weighting schemes.
+        `AUTOBOOST` for boolean terms is only supported with bm25, tf-idf, coord weighting schemes.

 Display parameters and navigation